KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

   - DataOne: Data Management Module
   - Research Data Oxford: Data Management Plans Overview

-- Assess the quality of data currently:
+- If you have already started collecting data, you can assess the quality of your data with this tool:
   - [QAMyData](https://ukdataservice.ac.uk/about/research-and-development/past-projects/qamydata/)

 - Use these tools to help develop a robust Data Management Plan: